Running EFT-hedron with null constraints at loop level: Conclusions

 \section{Conclusions}

-In this paper, we considered a 4-particle amplitude including loop contributions describing the scattering of massless scalars with shift symmetry.
+In this paper, we considered a 4-particle amplitude with loop contributions describing the scattering of massless scalars with shift symmetry.
 We formulated connections between Wilson coefficients in the IR theory with the branch cut integrals (brackets) in the UV as it was done in previous positivity bounds works.
 In the process of constructing these relations, we need to cancel the IR divergences brought in by massless loop contributions.
-We found that not only the bracket expression for $g_4$ is changed, but also the null constraint which comes from $s,t,u$ full crossing symmetry gets modified.
-We found that the change is simple, the null constraint is no longer "null", but equals a constant depending on $\beta$-functions of the Wilson coefficients.
-The impact of this modified null constraint is profound, as it brings many new features that were not observed previously.
+We found that loop corrections not only introduce the scale dependence of the EFT coefficients, but also change the null constraints which comes from $s,t,u$ full crossing symmetry.
+We found that in spacetime dimensions higher than four this change is simple.
+The null constraints are no longer "null", but equal to a constant depending on the $\beta$-functions.
+This way, in the weak coupling limit the usual null-constraints are restored.
+The impact of this modification of null constraint is profound, as it brings many new features that were not observed previously.
 Firstly, the modified null constraint itself is nonlinear in Wilson coefficients.
-Due to that, even without using the right-hand side of the unitarity condition $0<f_j<2$ (full unitarity), we found it possible to get an upper bound for $g_2$.
-With the use of full unitarity, the upper bound we obtained is about three times stronger than the tree-level bound computed in \cite{Caron-Huot:2020cmc,Chiang:2022ltp}.
-In the model we use, $g_2$ determines the $\beta$-function of $g_4$, so what we get is a bound on $\beta$-function of $g_4$.
-The idea of bounding $\beta$-functions from unitarity in general theories could be fascinating, as it can lead to very non-trivial constraints on the number of states in the theory (similar to the species bound \cite{Caron-Huot:2024lbf}).
-Also, it would be interesting if the null constraint is modified by a positive constant in theories with the other particle content instead of being negative in our case.
-In that scenario, the upper bound of $g_2$ will be weaker.
+From geometric point of view it means that this constraint is represented by the curved surface intersecting the allowed space of the moments (a-geometry of EFThedron).
+The resulting constraints, especially obtained away from the weak coupling limit may not be shown as convex areas, which used to be the case for tree-level bounds.